Zindokar/Ragnarok-Online_LatamRO-rAthena/README.md

-# Ragnarok-Online_LatamRO-rAthena
+# LatamRO (ROLA) to rAthena
-This repository is only for educational purposes.
+## This repository is only for educational purposes.
 I play and love Latam RO, and I am brining Latam RO official features to rAthena.
-Probabbly only in Spanish.
+## Probabbly only in Spanish.